PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

   `~plasmapy.utils.decorators.helpers.preserve_signature`.

-* A lite-function should usually be decorated with ``@numba.njit`` (or the like) as a just-in-time compiler.
+* A lite-function should usually be decorated with ``@numba.njit`` (or the like) for just-in-time compilation.
 If a decorator from `numba` is not able to be used, then an alternative is Cython_.

 .. _example_notebooks: